ClaraSmyth/pin/README.md

 #### Templates

+**Templates are .mustache files**

+You can also find lots of premade templates in the [Tinted Theming](https://github.com/tinted-theming/home) repo and by searching online for base16 templates.

 After creating an app a default Backup template will be created for you, this is just a copy of the config file before being modified.

-When creating a new template it will contain the current config file contents or the section between the 2 insert points by default.
+New templates will contain the current config file contents or the section between the 2 insert points by default.

-You will need to open the template and modify it by adding tags to be able to apply base16 themes to it see the example below for details.
-You can also find lots of premade templates in the [Tinted Theming](https://github.com/tinted-theming/home) repo. **Templates are .mustache files**.
+You will need to open the template and modify it by adding tags to be able to apply base16 themes to it.
+See the example template below for details.

+Press **"n"** on the Template pane to create a new Templae

-Pressing **"enter"** to select a template will set it as the active template for the app.
+Press **"enter"** to select a template to set it as the active template for the app.

+Press **"o"** to open the template in the default editor

-Pressing **"c"** on a template will create a copy of it.
+Press **"c"** on a template to create a copy of it.

 Templates named after a theme will overwrite the active template when that theme is selected.
-This can be useful for example if you want to have an active template with dynamic tags but overwrite the base16 version of a theme with a hard coded one.
+This can be useful for hard coding a config for a certain theme that you dont want to apply on all themes.

 <details>
 <summary><b>Example Template for Zellij</b></summary>